School District Peace Officers and Security Personnel

 Complaints Against Peace Officers

-In order for a complaint against a district peace officer to be considered by the head of the district's police department, the complaint must be in writing and signed by the person making the complaint.
-A copy of the complaint shall be given to the officer within a reasonable time after it is filed and no disciplinary action shall be taken against the officer as a result of the complaint unless a copy is given to the officer.
+To be considered by the head of the district's police department, a complaint against a district peace officer must be in writing and signed by the person making the complaint.
+A copy of the complaint shall be given to the officer within a reasonable time after it is filed.
+Disciplinary action may not be taken against the officer unless a copy of the signed complaint is given to the officer.
 The officer may not be indefinitely suspended or terminated based on the subject matter of the complaint unless the complaint is investigated and there is evidence to prove the allegation of misconduct.
 Gov't Code Ch.
 614, Subch.
-B; Atty.
+B; Colorado County v.
+Staff, 510 S.W.3d 435 (Tex.
+2017); Atty.
 Gen. Op.
 GA-251 (2004)

 On the commencement of an investigation by a district police department of a complaint that alleges that a peace officer employed by the department has engaged in racial profiling with respect to an individual and in which a video or audio recording of the occurrence on which the complaint is based was made, the department shall promptly provide a copy of the recording to the peace officer who is the subject of the complaint on written request by the officer.
 Code of Criminal Procedure 2.132(f)